Paris doctors warn of catastrophic overload of virus cases

 15 of15

-The sobering warning was delivered Sunday in a newspaper opinion signed by 41 Paris-region doctors.
-Published by Le Journal du Dimanche newspaper, it comes as French President Emmanuel Macron has been vigorously defending his decision not to completely lockdown France again as he did last year.
-Since January, Macron's government has instead imposed a nationwide overnight curfew and followed that with a grab-bag of other restrictions.
+The sobering warnings were delivered Sunday in newspaper opinions signed by dozens of Paris-region doctors.
+They came as French President Emmanuel Macron has been vigorously defending his decision not to completely lockdown France again as he did last year.
+Since January, Macron’s government has instead imposed a nationwide overnight curfew and followed that with a grab-bag of other restrictions.